 - there is a new baby in the family

 - a family member is very ill and could die

 Employers do not have to pay you when you are away for these reasons but they cannot fire you for not being at work.
-However, in most cases, you must have worked for your employer for at least 13 weeks before you can take these leaves and know that your job will be there when you get back.
+As of recent, in Saskatchewan there is no minimum work requirement before being able to access sick leave.
+At anytime into your employment, you can take a sick leave and know that your job will be there when you get back.

 For every kind of leave there is a maximum number of days that can be taken.